top of page

 “When he [Bishop Žanić] heard the small fibs and large lies, insincerities, inexactitudes, and all sorts of fabricated stories from those who claimed that the Gospa was appearing to them, he became totally convinced that it was not a matter of supernatural apparitions of the Gospa.
 Then he started to bring out the truth and to expose the falsehoods.”

-Bishop Perić then punctuated the interview with this statement concerning the Yugoslavian bishops’ 1991 declaration on Medjugorie:
+Bishop Perić then punctuated the interview with this statement concerning the Yugoslavian bishops’ 1991 declaration on Medjugorje:

 “This is an exceptionally clear ecclesiastical ruling, and rebuttals the claims of all those who claim to have seen the Gospa everywhere and at any time since the year of 1981.
 The verdict of the Bishops’ Conference is for me an authoritative instruction, responsive, and binding.”

-The announcement was made on May 12, 2019, at the parish “shrine” in Medjugorie by Archbishop Luigi Pezzuto, the Apostolic Nuncio to Bosnia-Herzegovina and Archbishop Henryk Hoser, the Holy See’s special Apostolic Visitator.
+The announcement was made on May 12, 2019, at the parish “shrine” in Medjugorje by Archbishop Luigi Pezzuto, the Apostolic Nuncio to Bosnia-Herzegovina and Archbishop Henryk Hoser, the Holy See’s special Apostolic Visitator.

-The paradox of this authorization is that Medjugorie has no fruits to its credit and defies the Church’s previous position under Benedict XVI that the Virgin Mary never appeared at Medjugorie.
-It is based on nothing more than “the considerable flow of [confused] people who go to Medjugorie.”
+The paradox of this authorization is that Medjugorje has no fruits to its credit and defies the Church’s previous position under Benedict XVI that the Virgin Mary never appeared at Medjugorje.
+It is based on nothing more than “the considerable flow of [confused] people who go to Medjugorje.”
 Had Francis and his progressivists not considered St. Augustine’s teaching that “wrong is wrong even if everyone is doing it?”

 Started by a Sex-Predator and Fake Mystic

-From the very onset Medjugorie had every appearance of being fake, and in 2009 the Vatican issued a decree against Fr.
-Tomislav Vlasic—a fake mystic and sex-predator charged with abusing and impregnating a nun—who was the founder and central figure of the Medjugorie movement.
-He was punished and stripped of his priestly status on July 27, 2009, because of scandalous sexual immorality “aggravated by mystical motivations” (Bishop Andrea Gemma) and because he had continued with the Medjugorie movement in defiance of the 1991 episcopal decision in Yugoslavia.
+From the very onset Medjugorje had every appearance of being fake, and in 2009 the Vatican issued a decree against Fr.
+Tomislav Vlasic—a fake mystic and sex-predator charged with abusing and impregnating a nun—who was the founder and central figure of the Medjugorje movement.
+He was punished and stripped of his priestly status on July 27, 2009, because of scandalous sexual immorality “aggravated by mystical motivations” (Bishop Andrea Gemma) and because he had continued with the Medjugorje movement in defiance of the 1991 episcopal decision in Yugoslavia.

-As soon as reports of “apparitions” began emerging from Medjugorie, Vlasic left his assignment at Čapljina for Medjugorie without the permission of his bishop (in violation of Canon 127), and became the spiritual director of the six children.
+As soon as reports of “apparitions” began emerging from Medjugorje, Vlasic left his assignment at Čapljina for Medjugorje without the permission of his bishop (in violation of Canon 127) and became the spiritual director of the six children.
 From thence Vlasic would direct the seers on what they were to say in their messages.
-In 1984 he even wrote to Pope John Paul II to say that he was the one “who through divine providence guides the seers of Medjugorie.”
+In 1984 he even wrote to Pope John Paul II to say that he was the one “who through divine providence guides the seers of Medjugorje.”

-Hence the children were merely pawns to echo Vlasic's fake messages in order to stir up mischief and assist his efforts to undermine the bishop of Medjugorie, which is what the Medjugorie “visions” really amounted to.
-Vlasic was opposed to legitimate Church authority and was afire with the Charismatics, and on this foundation was established the Medjugorie movement that would undermine Žanić and give rise to this worldwide cult that would bewitch the faithful with a “new gospel.”
+Hence the children were merely pawns to echo Vlasic's fake messages in order to stir up mischief and assist his efforts to undermine the bishop of Medjugorje, which is what the Medjugorje “visions” really amounted to.
+Vlasic was opposed to legitimate Church authority and was afire with the Charismatics, and on this foundation was established the Medjugorje movement that would undermine Žanić and give rise to this worldwide cult that would bewitch the faithful with a “new gospel.”

-The false spiritism of Medjugorie is manifest with its “laying of hands” and “speaking in tongues,” which clearly speaks of its sorcery.
-And while promoters of this movement often cite Medjugorie’s work of “conversion” they’re forgetting that Medjugorie does not convert people to Catholicism but to a new pacifist religion.
+The false spiritism of Medjugorje is manifest with its “laying of hands” and “speaking in tongues,” which clearly speaks of its sorcery.
+And while promoters of this movement often cite Medjugorje’s work of “conversion” they’re forgetting that Medjugorje does not convert people to Catholicism but to a new pacifist religion.

 Rooted in the Charismatics

-Medjugorie is all about the Charismatic Renewal, a *diabolical sect wherein the devil presents himself as the Holy Spirit for the purpose of luring Catholics away from the institutionalized Church.
+Medjugorje is all about the Charismatic Renewal, a *diabolical sect wherein the devil presents himself as the Holy Spirit to lure Catholics away from the institutionalized Church.
 The Charismatic Movement was condemned by Pope Paul VI in 1969 when he denounced “the illusion of a free and charismatic Christianity” which “does not build, but demolishes” and he later warned that if this thinking gained ascendency in the Church it would constitute a direct attack on “the very existence of the Church … extinguishing the real flame of Pentecost, disregarding the thought of Christ and the whole of tradition.”
 (May 17, 1972)

-Medjugorie is simply a tool to advance the Charismatics, which coincides with the so-called renewal of our time to scrap tradition and press toward a new Pentecost.
-This is why Medjugorie does not resemble any other Marian apparition of history.
-It only uses the name of Mary to push this protestant and fake “Pentecostal” movement.
+Medjugorje is simply a tool to advance the Charismatics, which coincides with the so-called renewal of our time to scrap tradition and press toward a new Pentecost.
+This is why Medjugorje does not resemble any other Marian apparition of history.
+It only uses the name of Mary to push a Protestant and fake “Pentecostal” movement.

-Accordingly, Medjugorie teaches that we do not pray to Mary but that we pray with her, as if she were our sister or equal.
-Under the pretext of honoring Mary they denigrate her and maintain the Protestant idea of going directly to Jesus without her intercession, which is contrary to Catholic teaching.
+Accordingly, Medjugorje teaches that we do not pray to Mary but that we pray with her, as if she were our sister or equal.
+Under the pretext of honoring Mary, they denigrate her and maintain the Protestant idea of going directly to Jesus without her intercession, which is contrary to Catholic teaching.

 Heretical

-We should also note that as early as 1985, Cardinal Ratzinger (now Benedict XVI) banned pilgrimages to Medjugorie, seeing its spurious nature and the havoc it has wrought among the faithful.
-This too should have been sufficient grounds for putting an end to Medjugorie but instead it has grown into the sinister Renew tree with its forbidden fruit to lure the unwary down the path of deception.
+We should also note that as early as 1985, Cardinal Ratzinger (later Benedict XVI) banned pilgrimages to Medjugorje, seeing its spurious nature and the havoc it has wrought among the faithful.
+This too should have been sufficient grounds for putting an end to Medjugorje but instead it has grown into the sinister Renew tree with its forbidden fruit to lure the unwary down the path of deception.

-It indeed should strengthen their belief that Medjugorie is the “work of the devil” to destroy the work of God.
-Let us not forget that the true prelates of Rome took the ax to Medjugorie in 2013 seeing its scandalous character and that it had no worthy fruits to its credit.
-Moreover, no additional investigation of Medjugorie has taken place since that time, so Rome's thumbs-down verdict of 2013 remains a closed book.
+This indeed should strengthen their belief that Medjugorje is the “work of the devil” to destroy the work of God.
+Let us not forget that the true prelates of Rome took the ax to Medjugorje seeing its scandalous character and that it had no worthy fruits to its credit.
+Moreover, no additional investigation of Medjugorje has taken place since 1991, so Rome's negative verdict of 2013 remains a closed book.
 Let Catholics everywhere abide by this decision for the greater liberty and exaltation of the Church.

 *With this, it is an anti-priest movement where lay people boastfully see themselves as imbued with priestly powers to lay hands cast out devils, which serves as cover for their own possession.
 Christ spoke of such people when He said: “Many will say to me in that day: Lord, Lord, have we not prophesied in thy name, and cast out devils in thy name, and done many miracles in thy name?
 And then will I profess unto them, I never knew you: depart from me, you that work iniquity.”
 (Matthew 7:22, 23)